aditya-lawankar/Food-ordering-system/README.md

 4. image column only stores name of the file not the file itself. (file stored in webapp/img/dishes)
 5. Made new .sql file and saved it here for our use-case.

-important: insert sql file to database named springproject in myphpadmin
+important: import sql file to database named springproject in myphpadmin

 Running it on vs code:
 1. open folder in vs code.